BMQ-math/My-Finance-Project/README.md

 # My-Finance-Project
-This is a quant finance project
+This is a quant finance project!